-If you’re not comfortable with decorating, though, you may not know what to add to your home.
-Or if you’re on a budget, you may just not have enough extra money to spend on festive decorations.
-And as much as you love looking at Christmas decorations and displays in stores or other homes, you’re just not sure how to make it part of your home.
+But if you’re not comfortable with decorating, or if you feel less than creative, you may not know what to add to your home.
+And if you’re on a budget, you may just not have enough extra money to spend on festive decorations.
+As much as you love looking at Christmas decorations and displays in stores or other homes, you just may not be sure how to make it part of your home.

 After I noticed a tasteful decorating idea in quite a few home stores and Christmas displays, I decided to try it on my own a few years ago– and I haven’t looked back.